cailleach1310/ares-marque-plugin/README.md

 ### Webportal view of the courtesan management route
 ![courtesan-management](/images/courtesan_management_route.PNG)

-The courtesan management route is based heavily on the census code with some modifications.
+The courtesan management route is borrowed in part from the census code.
 The route is only available to admin and coder roles.

 This view may look spammy, so please note the nav bar at the top that allows you to switch to a view of a single house/salon.
 The list is generated dynamically from all houses of approved courtesan characters.
 Unplayed houses won't get listed.